 The information and instructions you give must be in a form that can be used and understood.
 They should take account of those with disabilities such as hearing or sight impairment, those with learning difficulties and those who do not use English as their first language.

 The information and instruction you give should be based on your emergency plan and must include:

-- the significant findings from your fire risk assessment; - the measures that you have put in place to reduce the risk; - what staff should do if there is a fire; - the identity of people you have nominated with responsibilities for fire safety; and - any special arrangements for serious and imminent danger to persons from fire.
+• the significant findings from your fire risk assessment; - the measures that you have put in place to reduce the risk; - what staff should do if there is a fire; - the identity of people you have nominated with responsibilities for fire safety; and - any special arrangements for serious and imminent danger to persons from fire.

-In simple premises, where no significant risks have been identified and there are limited numbers of pupils/students, information and instruction to staff may simply involve an explanation of the fire procedures and how they are to be applied.
+Information and instruction may simply involve an explanation of the fire procedures and how they are to be applied.
 This should include showing staff the fire-protection arrangements, including the designated escape routes, the location and operation of the fire-warning system and any other fire-safety equipment provided, such as fire extinguishers.
 Fire action notices can complement this information and, where used, should be posted in prominent locations.